fsanzl/silabeador/README.md

 [![Python versions: 3.5, 3.6, 3.7, 3.8, 3.9](https://img.shields.io/pypi/pyversions/silabeador)](https://pypi.org/project/silabeador/)

-<h2 align="center">Silabeador</h2>
+<h2 align="center">Fonemas</h2>
-<h3 align="center">A Python library for syllabic division and stress detection for Spanish</h2>
+<h3 align="center">A Python phonologic transcription library for Castilian Spanish</h2>

-*silabeador* is a Python library of methods and functions for syllabic division and prosodic stress detecting for Spanish.
+*fonemas* is a Python library of methods and functions for phonologic transcription of Spanish words.

 This library is part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).
-Automatic verse scansion required a syllable separator tolerant to non-Spanish consonant clusters and unusual and non-Spanish diacritics.
-Other libraries available take for granted that the words are well-constructed according to the Spanish grammar.
-This is not always the case in particular text types, as in *ü* as regularly used or as a metric diacritic (e.g., *Si-güen-za* vs *crü-el*).
+Automatic verse scansion required identifying phonologic features that can be used using this library

 ## Instalation